primroseisaseal/Cryptocurrencies-forecast-model/README.md

 # Cryptocurrencies-forecast

-Rev.1 is the latest vertion\
+2nd draft is the latest vertion\
 and feature engineering is in the different file name features enineering